usedtothink/translation-tracker/resources/design-document.md

 # 5. Proposed Architecture Overview

-This initial iteration will provide the minimum loveable product (MLP) including creating, retrieving, updating and archiving translation cases and clients, as well as sorting these objects in useful ways.
+This initial iteration will provide the minimum loveable product (MLP) including creating, retrieving, updating and archiving translation cases and translation clients, as well as sorting these objects in useful ways.

-I will use API Gateway and Lambda to create seven endpoints (`GetTranslationCase`, `CreateTranslationCase`, `UpdateTranslationCase`, `ArchiveTranslationCase`, `GetClient`, `UpdateClient`, `ArchiveClient`) that will handle the creation, update, retrieval and archiving of clients and translation cases.
+I will use API Gateway and Lambda to create seven endpoints (`GetTranslationCase`, `CreateTranslationCase`, `UpdateTranslationCase`, `ArchiveTranslationCase`, `GetTranslationClient`, `UpdateTranslationClient`, `ArchiveTranslationClient`) that will handle the creation, update, retrieval and archiving of translation clients and translation cases.

-I will store the clients and translation cases in tables in DynamoDB.
+I will store the translation clients and translation cases in tables in DynamoDB.

-TranslationTracker will also provide a web interface for users to manage their translation cases and clients.
-A main page providing lists of the translation cases with the soonest upcoming deadlines and clients with most recent activity will allow creation of new translation cases and link off to pages per-client and per-translation to update translation progress and other details.
+TranslationTracker will also provide a web interface for users to manage their translation cases and translation clients.
+A main page providing lists of the translation cases with the soonest upcoming deadlines and translation clients with most recent activity will allow creation of new translation cases and link off to pages per-translation client and per-translation case to update translation progress and other details.

 # 6. API